seng438-winter-2022/seng438-a2-islamrahat735/Assignment2-ReportTemplate.md

   * Arrays with same dimensions and values
   * Arrays with different dimensions but all same values
   * Arrays with different Arrays with any dimensions and different value

+static double calculateColumnTotal(Values2D data, int column) equivalence class partitions:

+  * Column with 5 rows created with 5 positive values and check if their sum adds up to a positive number
+  * Column with 2 rows created with only negative values and check if their sum adds up
+  * Column with 3 rows created with positive and negative values and check if their sum adds up

 // including the input partitions you have designed